Top 10 Spring Things to Do in the Litchfield Hills Last Updated: August 2023

 Search for Treasure

 There’s a definite sense of pride in sipping a top-quality wine cultivated, aged and bottled right here in Connecticut.
-Wineries have sprung up all over the state, offering award-winning reds, whites, rosés, fruit and dessert wines – particularly in the Litchfield Hills, where the climate and rolling landscape are favorable for growing grapes.
-Among them are DiGrazia Vineyards in Brookfield, Aquila’s Nest Vineyards in Newtown, Hawk Ridge Winery in Watertown, Hopkins Vineyard in New Preston, and Land of Nod Winery in East Canaan.
+Farm wineries have sprung up all over the state, offering award-winning reds, whites, rosés, fruit and dessert wines – particularly in the Litchfield Hills, where the climate and rolling landscape are favorable for growing grapes.
+Among them Hawk Ridge Winery in Watertown, Walker Road Vineyards in Woodbury, Hopkins Vineyard in New Preston, Sunset Meadow Vineyards in Goshen, Connecticut Valley Winery and Jerram Winery in New Hartford, Land of Nod Winery in East Canaan.

 What is it about them?
 Thunderous and powerful, yet calming and serene.
 Waterfalls are awe-inspiring any time of year; but the spring thaw adds extra power to the plunging cascades sprinkled throughout the Litchfield Hills.
-So, pack up some picnic gear, lace up your hiking shoes, and grab some friends, and the kids and take in the majesty of these wonders of nature.
+So, pack up some picnic gear, lace up your hiking shoes, and grab some friends (furry ones, too), the kids, or just head out on your own and take in the majesty of these wonders of nature.
 Not to be missed are Nonnewaug Falls in Woodbury, Aspetuck Falls in Washington, Burr Falls in Torrington, Southford Falls in Oxford, Buttermilk Falls in Plymouth, Spruce Brook Falls in the Naugatuck State Forest, the ever-popular Kent Falls, Knife Shop Falls in Humaston Brook State Park, Campbell Falls in Norfolk, and Dean’s Ravine Falls and Great Falls (dubbed the “Niagara of Connecticut”) in Canaan.

-The days are longer; the nights are warmer and the urge to enjoy a great meal without feeling fenced in is an urge you can no longer resist.
+The days are longer; the nights are warmer and the urge to enjoy a great meal without feeling fenced in is one you can’t resist.
 So why not plan a delectable rendezvous, maybe stroll along the pier or take in a sunset, and welcome spring back for another visit!
-Just a few of the many great choices for outside dining in the Litchfield Hills are Sycamore Grill in Newtown, Saltwater Grille and West Street Grill in Litchfield, Arethusa al Tavolo in Bantam, Hopkins Inn in Warren, The White Hart in Salisbury, the White Horse Country Pub in New Preston; and for casual dining and a huge patio bar, try Down the Hatch in Brookfield, the only waterfront restaurant on Candlewood Lake.
+Just a few of the many great choices for outside dining in the Litchfield Hills are Saltwater Grille and West Street Grill in Litchfield, Arethusa al Tavolo in Bantam, Hopkins Inn in Warren, The White Hart in Salisbury, and The White Horse Country Pub & Restaurant in New Preston.

 Be a Townie